judo347/AAU-Notes/4-Semester/PSS - Principles of Operating Systems and Concurrency/EXAM.md

 Multi-threading: Multiple lines of execution though your code.
 A thread is like another copy of a process that executes independently.
 They share the program code, address space and heap, but each has its own program counter and their own stack with a stack pointer.
 Results in a smaller memory footprint.

-Multi-threading is often used to maximize the unage of the CPU.
-So if one thread blocks the CPU, by duing I/O operations, another thread can use the CPU/core meanwhile.)
+Multi-threading is often used to maximize the usage of the CPU.
+So if one thread blocks the CPU, by doing I/O operations, another thread can use the CPU/core meanwhile.)

 Kernel threads: are threads that are scheduled independently by the kernel.

 #### implementation strategies for thread support

+Implementation in kernel-space (aka. obvious choice)

+- Modify/extend *kernel* to support threads
+- Pro's: better handling of blocked threads

+Implementation in user-space

+- *User-space library* for thread creation, switching, termination ...
+- Pro's: performance (kernel not involved), portable
+- Con's: blocked threads

+Hybrid: kernel-support for user-space threads (aka. complex choice)

+- Mainly in user-space
+- Mapping user-space threads to (fewer) kernel-space threads
+- Pro's: all of the above
+- Con's: complex implementation, complex management

 #### user-/kernel-mode